Takeaways from the House hearing with Secret Service Director Cheatle on the Trump assassination attempt

 Yet one by one, as members of the House Oversight Committee tried to pry loose new information about the security breakdown and what is being done to ensure it never happens again, Cheatle repeatedly stonewalled lawmakers’ efforts to get answers and pointed to the ongoing FBI investigation.

-The director also remained defiant in the face of bipartisan calls for her immediate resignation.
+The director also remained defiant in the face of bipartisan calls for her immediate resignation, including from Rep. Jamie Raskin, the top Democrat on the Oversight Committee.

 Cheatle admits ‘colossal failure,’ but won’t resign